timmyreilly/draco/doc/howto/Register-Extension.md

 Using yaml file in the sample echo extension folder, deploy the echo extension into AKS.

 > NOTE: Kubectl will not do variable expansion from with a yaml file.
-You MUST edit the yaml file below and replace the {{ACR_NAME}} string with your actual ACR_NAME.
+You MUST edit the yaml file (at or around line 27) below and replace the {{ACR_NAME}} string with your actual ACR_NAME.
+Also, make sure there are no trailing spaces on the image name.

 ```bash
 kubectl apply -f sample-echo.yaml